Aims, Policy & Practice

 Our Aim: Protection for All, Now

-Thus far, the Centre’s success has been beyond all expectation.
+Thus far, our success has been beyond all expectation.
 Clients have achieved the protection and security they desire and have been able to start down the long road of recovery from abuse without having been further traumatised by the procedures necessary to obtain protection.
 Nonetheless, there is no room for complacency when dealing with those who have been downtrodden or violated, and we encourage clients to share with us their views as to how the service may be further enhanced.
 Thus we, together with our clients and the agencies with whom we work are on a voyage towards a safer, happier future.

 NCDV will evolve with the challenges we meet but offers no compromise in our key aim: to be the vehicle by which violence and abuse are banished from the lives of our clients, and a companion for them on their journey to recovery and reassurance.